 8. AI boosts supply chain management

-One strong AI in manufacturing use case is supply chain management.
+One strong AI use case in manufacturing is supply chain management.
 Large manufacturers typically have supply chains with millions of orders, purchases, materials or ingredients to process.
-Handling these processes manually is a significant drain on people's time and resources and more companies have begun augmenting their supply chain processes with AI.
+Handling these processes manually is a significant drain on people's time and resources, and more companies have begun augmenting their supply chain processes with AI.

 9. AI systems detect errors

 Manufacturers can use automated visual inspection tools to search for defects on production lines.
 Visual inspection equipment -- such as machine vision cameras -- is able to detect faults in real time, often more quickly and accurately than the human eye.

 For example, visual inspection cameras can easily find a flaw in a small, complex item -- for example, a cellphone.
 The attached AI system can alert human workers of the flaw before the item winds up in the hands of an unhappy consumer.